Frequently Asked Questions

 How do you determine the colour of areas for particular indicators in the tool?

 The way that the colour is assigned is based on statistically significant differences from the England value.
-This is determined within the liver disease profile tool by using the England value, and seeing whether this lies within the confidence interval of the local authority in question.
+This is determined within the liver disease profile tool by:

 Who is responsible for collating and publishing liver disease profile data?